pragmaticivan/gosocketio/README.md

 ## on "connection", "error", and "disconnection"
 **Wait for the socket.io connection event before emitting messages or you risk losing them** due in an unpredictable fashion (due to concurrency: connection latency, server load, etc.).

-To overcome this you should always use socketio.Connect instead of socketio.DialOnly (only exposed for debugging).
+To overcome this, you should always use socketio.Connect instead of socketio.DialOnly (only exposed for debugging).

 And before emitting a message on a namespace, you want to wait for the ready signal, like so: